Being Cabin Crew | The Ugly Truth Part 5

 (Bart) I always have an order sheet or piece of paper with me so I can write down passenger’s names and its always handy to have.
 Whilst I can appreciate that this is not normally best practice, the nature of the delay meant that I had a number of customers who decided to give me their meal and drinks orders.

 I wanted to ensure that everyone in my aisle was receiving the best possible service on the ground during this delay as well as utilising my initiative to save time in the air and give these customers the {airline name} experience as soon as possible.
-Once again I apologise if this is not best practice, however speaking to other FMs (Flight Managers) and looking in depth through the service manual, I cannot actually see where this is written?
+Once again I apologise if this is not best practice, however speaking to other FMs (Flight Managers) and looking in depth through the service manual, I cannot actually see where this is written

-(Laurence) Despite having a flight time of over nine hours and there being just nine customers in the entire First Class cabin according to Bart’s complaint, he states “a number of them decided to give” him their meal and drinks order.
 He then says he was utilising his initiative to save time in the air and wanted to give them the {airline name} experience as soon as possible.
-Despite the long flight time and there being no requirement for crew to have a rest break in the bunks, Bart still felt it was okay to take orders on the ground instead of explaining he would return after take-off to take their order.
+Despite the long flight time and there being no requirement for crew to have a rest break in the bunks, Bart still felt it was okay to take orders on the ground instead of explaining he would return after take-off which is how the service should be delivered.

 Bart states he spoke to ALL customers in the cabin.
-That’s important is because instead of being NINE as he states later in this report and makes a point of saying “there were nine in total”, there were actually TWENTY.
-That figure has been given to me in writing by Customer Relations.
-So Bart spoke to ALL customers in the cabin yet only took drinks/meal orders for those on his side.
+That’s relevant because instead of being NINE as he states later in this report and makes a point of saying “there were nine in total”, there were in fact twenty customers in the cabin.
+That has been confirmed to me in writing by Customer Relations.

-With us actually having twenty customers, Bart was clearly very busy on the ground.
-It should also be noted that considering I had introduced Katrina as the First Class Purser during the pre-flight briefing, Bart seems to think it’s okay to do as he wishes without consulting her or myself regarding how to deliver the service.
+Considering I had introduced Katrina as the First Class Purser during the pre-flight briefing, Bart seems to think it’s okay to do as he wishes without consulting her or myself regarding how to deliver the service.

 (Bart) Sadly I wasn’t guided at all on the ground as I have been in the past during delays, many Managers specifically ask us to take orders to utilise time and it showed that I did engage with my customers.
 Perhaps Lawrence could have elaborated onboard for my development and growth in my role.